 Use Invoke Script to optimize your automated testing toolJanuary 13, 2017

 I’m sure most people reading this blog have at least some experience with automation testing tools for web UIs.
-And I guess most of us can agree that no matter what testing solution we use, we all follow similar algorithms when doing automated regression testing.
+And I guess most of us can agree that no matter what testing solution we use, we all follow similar algorithms when automating UI testing.

 These algorithms are, in fact, pretty simple.
 In most cases, they will include roughly the same series of repeated steps for different test cases.
 Here’s an example: